pantonante/notebook-constraint-programming/README.md

 1. Run `make image` to create the image
 2. Run `make run` to run and connect to the container
-3. Run `make stop` to stop the server
+3. Run `make stop` to stop the container

 ## Extend the Docker container